jbartus/netbox-lab/README.md

 # what
 this repo sets up four instances of netbox in an aws account for testing and demonstrating functionality

-NOTE: this is all written/designed with the expectation that the environment be SHORT LIVED.
-measured in hours, rarely 24, and never lasting a weekend. nothing in here is to be taken as best practice or production level config.

 ## on standalone VMs
 - `nbc.tf` and `nbc.sh` setup netbox community (open source)
 - `nbe.tf`, `nbe.sh.tpl` and `config.yaml.tpl` setup netbox enterprise ("on-prem")